lindbrook/packageRank/README.md

 point for the observed total on the nominal start date (gray empty square); another point for *backdated* total.Backdating involves completing the week by pushing the nominal start date back to include the previous Sunday (blue asterisk).
-In the example bove, the nominal start date (01 January 2022) is moved back to include data through the previous Sunday (26 December 2021).
+In the example above, the nominal start date (01 January 2022) is moved back to include data through the previous Sunday (26 December 2021).
 Backdating is useful because with a weekly unit of observation the first observation is likely to be